SFTtech/sftdyn/README.md

 sftdyn is a minimalistic dynamic DNS server that accepts update requests via HTTP(S) and forwards them to a locally running DNS server via `nsupdate -l`.

-It lets you easily create a dyndns.org-like service, using your own DNS server.
+It lets you easily create a dyndns.org-like service, using your own DNS server, and can (probably) be used with your router.

 ## Quick Guide